 - 1. If a "hit" or confirmation is received on preliminary results (without fingerprint confirmation) regarding arrest, convictions, or warrants, caseworker or designee must confirm the veracity of the information by contacting the arresting jurisdiction.
+Caseworker or designee must contact the arresting jurisdiction within 10 minutes for an immediate hit on a warrant and non-immediate hit within one (1) hour.
 Electronic warrants do not require confirmation.
 The warrant information cannot be shared with the individual. - 2.
 Pursuant to NCJIS/NCIC Security Policies, the caseworker or designee must contact law enforcement if any subjects have active warrants